CU Doctors are here for you!

 Clinical Interest for Patients

 Dr. Koonce's primary clinical interests are hip and knee replacements that utilize minimally invasive techniques, modern technology, and advanced peri-operative care.
 His practice focuses on adult patients who have been affected by injury or arthritis and want to return to an active lifestyle.
-He has done over a thousand anterior approach hip replacement surgeries, and does all primary and revision hip replacement procedures through the direct anterior approach.
-Dr. Koonce also has a high-volume knee replacement practice that includes total, partial, and revision knee replacement procedures.
-He is committed to helping patients maximize outcomes and long-term satisfaction after surgery, and promotes patient education as a critical element of achieving these goals.
-He has authored several patient education books on hip replacement, knee replacement, and non-surgical treatment of osteoarthritis.
+He has done over a thousand anterior approach hip replacement surgeries, and does all primary and revision hip replacement procedures using this minimally-invasive technique.
+Dr. Koonce has also done thousands of knee replacement surgeries including total, partial, and revision knee replacement procedures.
+He piloted the rapid-recovery and outpatient joint replacement initiatives at Highlands Ranch Hospital.
+Most importantly, Dr. Koonce is committed to helping patients maximize outcomes and long-term satisfaction after surgery.
+He promotes patient education as a critical element of achieving quality outcomes, and has authored several patient education books on hip replacement, knee replacement, and non-surgical treatment of osteoarthritis.

 Dr. Koonce is a Colorado native and enjoys spending time with his family in the outdoors and traveling.
-He is a USA Triathlon Age Group All-American, ITU World Championship participant, and USAT Aquabike National Champion.
+He is a dedicated endurance athlete, a USA Triathlon Age Group All-American, a Triathlon World Championships participant, and a USAT Aquabike (swim-bike) National Champion.
 He also races competitively in road cycling for the Modern Market Racing Team.

 Dr. Koonce speaks locally and nationally on subjects of relating to adult hip and knee reconstruction and perioperative care of joint replacement patients.